florianfesti/boxes/documentation/src/faq.rst

 What settings were used to generate a drawing?
 ----------------------------------------------

-If you do have the SVG or PostScriptyou can look into the meta data of the file.
+If you do have a SVG or PostScript you can look into the meta data of the file.
 Most document viewers will have a ``Document properties`` window.
 You can also just open the file with a text editor and find the details at the first few lines.

 Note that you can just use the URL in there to get back to the settings page to change some values.
 The difference between the settings and the rendered drawing is just ``render=0`` or ``render=1`` at the end of the URL.